 I am currently a member of the Learning and Progress committee, Discipline Panel and Head Teachers Performance review panel and I chair the Student Development committee.

-Mrs. Laura Caldwell (Governor)
+Laura Caldwell (Parent Governor)

 My background is in business and marketing and as parent governor I am pleased to be part of this governing body with such high expectations for all students at Blenheim.

 In recent years I have worked part-time/free-lance and studied to fit around our 3 boys and my husband’s career.
 Longer ago, I briefly studied at the ‘Vrije Universiteit’ in Amsterdam before starting a yacht charter business in the South of France and selling this 10 years later in order to return to the Netherlands where, after a few years of commercial management in employment, I established and ran my own marketing and events business until sold, when we moved to Surrey.
 I am currently retraining to venture out onto an entirely different career path.

 I am very excited about Blenheim’s future; I am confident that its embedded ambitious culture for leadership, teaching, learning, behavior, safety and technology will continue to develop in all round excellence.
 Resulting in even more inspired, well-educated and rounded youngsters, with fond memories of their time at Blenheim and a thirst for life-long learning.

 I am currently a member of the Finance, Audit, Pay & Staffing Committee and the Achievement and Learning Committee.

 I joined the governing body in November 2018 as a new parent to the school.
 I have over 12 years experience of working in the educational sector, both state and private, and I really wanted to join the governing body to help make a difference and drive Blenheim forward in its pursuit of excellence.